nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 $ npm install -g eslint
 ```

-:pencil2: To install the `Eslint` extension in VS Code, use the Extensions view.
+:pencil2: To install the _ESLint extension_ in VS Code, use the Extensions view.
 Bring up the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of VS Code.

 ![Extensions view icon](https://code.visualstudio.com/assets/docs/editor/extension-gallery/extensions-view-icon.png)

 Type in "Eslint" into  the search box at the top of the Extensions view and select the `Eslint` extension in the search results.
 Install the extension by clicking the green "Install" button and then click the "Reload" button after installation has finished.

 # 1.2.3 - Configuring ESLint